cindyd97/Project_4_Group_4/README.md

 Banks and financial services institutions utilize credit score classification to assess a borrower's creditworthiness, enabling them to make calculated decisions about managing risk and profitability.
 There are 5 credit score brackets that a person can fall into, however, for simplicity purposes, our project will focus on 3 categories of credit which are Good, Standard, or Bad.

+Financial loan services are utilized by many companies, especially, in the financial services and banking industry.
+The goal of financial loan services is to mitigate the risk of default payments and ensure that clients are paying back their loans in compliance with their loan contract.
+Clients will either be deemed default (high risk) or not (low risk).

 ### Language:
 Python Machine learning - Neural Networks (google.colab)